ctrlallorg/CTRLall/src/word/objects-embedded-files.md

 <h2 id="what-is-an-OLE-object">What is an OLE object?</h2>
 <p>OLE stands for Object Linking and Embedding.
 It’s a Microsoft framework that allows an application like Word to insert and interact with content from another application like Excel, PowerPoint, PDFs or even media players.</p>
-<p>In Word, an OLE <i>object</i> uses that OLE framework to import content from an external file onto the document page, showing either the external content in an OLE container or the file's icon to be opened up.
+<p>In Word, an OLE <i>object</i> uses that OLE framework to import content from an external file onto the document page, showing either the file's icon which can be double clicked on to open it up, or the external file's actual content shown in an OLE container.
 Here's what both look like on the page:</p>
 <p><img class="thumbnail border" src="{{ '/assets/images/word/Objects Embedded files/OLE object.png' | url }}" alt="OLE objects in a Word document" style="max-width: 100%; height: auto; display: inline; margin: auto;"></p>

 <p id="OLE-object-types">OLE objects are shown as either an icon or visual content of an external file, simple enough.
 However there are two different types of OLE object you can insert into a document and it's important to understand the difference:</p>